-At the end of the current year, employees have accumulated \$19,824 of vacation leave and compensatory time.
-Thus amount is recorded as a payable of the General Fund \$19,774 and the IV-D Fund \$50.
-The entire amount is expected to be paid in the next year.
+At the end of the current year, employees have accumulated \$16,265 of vacation leave and compensatory time.
+This amount is recorded as a payable of the General Fund \$16,197 and the IV-D Fund \$68.
 The accrual of unused sick leave is not required since the amount accumulated lapses upon termination.

-G. Cash and Certificates of Deposit
+G. Cash and Cash Equivalents

 Cash includes amounts in demand deposits, interest-bearing demand deposits, and time deposits.
-Cash equivalents include amounts in time deposits and those investments with original maturities of 90 days or less.
+Cash equivalents include amounts in those investments with original maturities of 90 days or less.
 Under state law, the District Attorney may deposit funds in demand deposits, interest-bearing demand deposits, or time deposits with state banks organized under Louisiana law or any other state of the United States, or under the laws of the United States.